Ang-dot/neo-x-hack-coiny/README.md

 ### 🔍 On-Chain Fraud Behavior Detection Powered by Explainable AI and Cartesi
 Our AI-driven fraud detection system uses **LIME (Local Interpretable Model-agnostic Explanations)** to analyze transactions in real time.
 This gives users clear, actionable insights into why a transaction might be flagged, enabling smarter decision-making. **Cartesi Rollups** handle complex computations off-chain for scalable, transparent fraud detection while settling critical data on-chain.

-### 🤖 AI Agent-Powered Wallet Creation with XMTP Integration
+### 🤖 AI Agent-Powered Wallet Creation
 With a single prompt, users can set up a multisig wallet without the usual repetitive steps.
-This feature leverages AI agents and XMTP to streamline the setup process, making it accessible even for those with no technical experience.
+This feature leverages Google Gemini AI agents to streamline the setup process, making it accessible even for those with no technical experience.

-### 🔐 Gnosis Safe Multisig with Next-Level Customization
-Built on the trusted **Gnosis Safe framework**, our wallet offers secure, multisignature control with enhanced AI monitoring.
-Users can tailor security settings to their preferences, ensuring transactions align with their needs, whether for individuals or DAOs.

-### 🔔 Seamless 2FA Authentication and On-Chain Notifications
+### 🔔 Seamless 2FA Authentication
 Integrated **Two-Factor Authentication (2FA)** powered by **WorldID** adds an extra layer of security with privacy-preserving, zero-knowledge proofs.
-Real-time alerts through **Push Protocol** ensure users are instantly notified of actions requiring approval, enhancing transaction control without interrupting workflow.

 ### 🎮 Bonus: The Thai Challenge: A New Take on Rock, Paper, Scissors
 Adding a unique twist, Ka-Ching features a blockchain-powered game inspired by Thai street life—Tuk-Tuk, Traffic Jam, and Food Cart—where users can settle the age-old question of "Who’s covering the gas fee?"